Museum Futures programme

 Wraparound support

-The wraparound support programme will also be accompanied by responsive micro-grants that will be offered to address small-scale needs identified through the programme.
+The wraparound support programme is also accompanied by responsive micro-grants that will be offered to address small-scale needs identified through the programme.

 Find out more